SovereignCloudStack/standards/Standards/scs-0303-v1-standard-roles.md

 | member | Read/write access to resources within projects. |
 | reader | Non-administrative read-only access to resources within projects. |

-\* Roles that are currently specific to the SCS standard and diverge from the default set of OpenStack or its RBAC rework are marked with an asterisk.
+\* Roles that are currently specific to an SCS standard and diverge from the default set of OpenStack or its RBAC rework are marked with an asterisk.
+Their existence in the infrastructure may depend on the application of the respective standard.

 ## Related Documents